Shobdo-Kolpo-Drum/Project-codes/README.md

   # Text to braille

-  After getting the text output from the model,we will feed  it to text_to_braille.py and it'llconvert it to braille charecter.
+  After getting the text output from the model,we will feed  it to bangla_text_to_braille_conveter.py and it'll convert it to braille charecter.

   # Braille to Display